 Use the tracking tools on the Samaritan's Purse web site to track your Operation Christmas Child shoeboxes to see where they end up.
 You can use this information for educational purposes - maybe you'll want to learn more about the country and people where your Christmas shoeboxes end up.
 If you work with a Youth Group or Sunday School class you could post a map with pins for the endpoint of each of each Samaritan shoe box for Operation Christmas Child that you packed.

 You may enclose a note to your child and a photo of yourself or your family in your Christmas child shoebox.
 If you include your name and address, the child may write back.

 Unacceptable Gift Items for a Samaritan Purse Shoebox

 Do not include used or damaged items, war-related items such as toy guns, knives or military figures, chocolate or food, out of date candy, liquids or lotions, medications or vitamins, breakable items such as snow globes or glass containers, or aerosol cans.

 Christmas Shoe Box Project: Pickup Locations

 Once your Operation Christmas Child Shoebox is packed, you will need to take it to a collection center.
-For 2012 collection dates for Operation Christmas Child are scheduled for November 12-19.
+For 2013, collection dates are scheduled for November 18-25.
 You can find a list of pickup locations, or how your organization can become a pickup location at the Christmas shoebox ministry web site, Samaritan’s Purse.